An Empirical Study of the Influence of Adversarial Fine-Tuning on Compressed Neural Networks: Related Works

-\textbf{Robustness-aware model compression:} In order to mitigate the negative effects of model compression on adversarial robustness \cite{jordao2021effect}, several works have taken robustness as an additional regularization term during model compression and attempted to compress the models concurrently with robustness~\cite{Goldblum2020Adversarially, Gui2019Model, ye2019adversarial}.
-Robustness-aware pruning \cite{jian2022pruning, vikash2020HYDRA} techniques have also been proposed recently which turn out to be useful in safety-critical and computationally resource-constrained applications.
-It has also been shown that adversarial fine-tuning~\cite{jeddi2020simple} of a standardly trained model could prove to be useful enough in improving the adversarial robustness instead of full adversarial training.
+\textbf{Robustness-aware model compression:} To mitigate the negative effects of compression on adversarial robustness~\cite{jordao2021effect}, several approaches incorporate robustness as an additional regularization term, such as Lipschitz regularization~\cite{lin2018defensive}, during compression, attempting to optimize for both efficiency and robustness simultaneously~\cite{Goldblum2020Adversarially,Gui2019Model,ye2019adversarial}.
+Robustness-aware pruning techniques~\cite{jian2022pruning,vikash2020HYDRA} have also been proposed and are useful in safety-critical and resource-constrained applications.
+It has also been shown that adversarial fine-tuning~\cite{jeddi2020simple} of a standardly trained model can significantly improve adversarial robustness without the need for full adversarial training.
+In this work, rather than jointly optimizing for efficiency and robustness as in~\cite{lin2018defensive}, we propose a simpler yet effective approach: first compress, then adversarially fine-tune.
+Our experimental results show consistent behavior across various datasets and models, as demonstrated in \Cref{tab:final_quant}.